tkvinfolio/framework/doc/article/en-US/contact-manager-tutorial.md

 ## [Conclusion](aurelia-doc://section/11/version/1.0.0)

 This tutorial presents a fairly simple application, but it provides an opportunity to demonstrate a number of interesting techniques.
 We hope it's helped you along in the process of learning Aurelia and we look forward to seeing what things you will build next.

+NOTE:

+EisenbergEffect commented on Aug 19 at https://github.com/aurelia/webpack-plugin/issues/11 It's been working for me for weeks.
+It's possible that ou have an old version of the cli.
+## You need to update it inside your project.